-Considering breast implant surgery takes time and thought and at Renew Plastic Surgery we want to provide you with all the information possible to help you make the right decision for you.
+Considering breast implant surgery takes time and thought and Mr David Morgan wants to provide you with all the information possible to help you make the right decision for you.

 The previous blogs in this series discuss your breast implant options and what makes an ideal candidate for the surgery.
 If this is your first time researching breast implant surgery, it might be a good idea to start reading from step one.
 In this blog post, we will discuss what to expect from the surgery process.

 Preparation is the most important part of the surgery process.
 The surgery itself is just a step in a well-considered plan.
 Dr Morgan will first assess whether you are an appropriate candidate for the surgery.
 Once he has determined you are a potential candidate he will discuss at length with you the entire process.
 There are many decisions to make along the way, so developing a relationship with your doctor is really important.
 Dr Morgan is highly trained, specialist plastic surgeon who is committed to helping you make the right decision – for you.

 Once you have decided to go through with the surgery, Dr Morgan will assess your breasts and determine the size limit for the implant.
 From here you will decide whether you would like to have silicone or saline implant fillings and the size, shape, and projection of the implant.
 While this may seem like a lot of factors to consider, Dr Morgan will be able to help you make an informed decision about each of them.
 Ultimately, the decision is up to you and your preferences as you are the one going through the surgery.

 Your surgery will be performed under general anaesthetic at a day hospital, or may involve an overnight stay.